BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 viewer.add_image(napari_image, name='napari_island')                # Adds the image to the viewer and give the image layer a name
 ```

-After executing the block of code above, you should get the image below:
+After executing the block of code above, you should see the napari window like this:
 (`No module named 'skimage'`?
 Remember to install scikit-image in your environment with `conda install -c conda-forge scikit-image`)

 ![](images/napari_island_in_napari.png)